 08/15/2019 Alena Savchenko

 So you saved up, bought your new home and completed your move!
 Congratulations on checking such a substantial project off of your list.

 Once you’re settled in your new home, though, it won’t take long before the urge to take on new projects appears.
 If you want to stay on trend and improve the way your home looks (and works), read on for creative ideas from industry experts, including tips for easy design updates, whether your budget is $500 or $50,000.

 “Over the last decade or so, the predominant remodeling trend is to create open-concept spaces.”

 If you want to rejuvenate your home, you may think that you need a big budget, lots of DIY skills and huge blocks of free time.
-This is not true: There are a lot of ways you can change up your home in 2019 using simple, affordable items like paint and accessories.
+This is not true: There are a lot of ways you can change up your home using simple, affordable items like paint and accessories.